-NREL has recently incorporated flexible body modes into the WEC-Sim modeling tool.
+NREL has incorporated flexible body modes into the WEC-Sim modeling tool.
 This provides an opportunity to run WEC-Sim and identify hot-spot stress concentrations that can assist in WEC structural optimization.

 Novel Control Options

 A novel control option for WEC design is the use of control surfaces that allow for changing or variable geometries.
-The novelty of the proposed design is the ability to alter WEC surfaces normal to the principle degree of freedom for energy capture, thereby reducing the wave pressure and corresponding loads.
+The novelty of the proposed design is the ability to alter WEC surfaces normal to the principal degree of freedom for energy capture, thereby reducing the wave pressure and corresponding loads.
 In current practice, the PTO is commonly the only control knob used to maximize power and limit peak loads.
 However, NREL is suggesting that an additional control knob be added that uses the WEC geometry for advanced load-shedding.

 Furthermore, the extreme loads the device must withstand cannot be limited when the WEC geometry is fixed, thereby limiting the effectiveness of the PTO to minimize loads.
-Without the ability to shed greater hydrodynamic loads, the WEC must be placed in survival mode, and power production will not just be decreased but halted, reducing availability and limiting the number of operational sea states.
+Without the ability to shed greater hydrodynamic loads, the WEC must be placed in survival mode, and power production will not just be decreased but halted, reducing availability, and limiting the number of operational sea states.
 The reduced availability has negative impacts on technology acceptability as a result of reduced capacity factors and increased intermittency on the grid.